Introduction to the command-line

 - Create Taylor Swift’s Albums Directory.
 Navigate to your home directory.
 Create a directory called

-Expected commands: cd
+Expected commands: cd, mkdir

 - List all the album directories in

-in a long format, showing permissions and modification dates.
+taylor_swift_discographyin a long format, showing permissions and modification dates.

 ls -l